angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 ```

-### Don't accidently publish to npmjs.com! :rotating_light:
+### Don't accidentally publish to npmjs.com! :rotating_light:

-There is a minimal danger that you accidently published your top-secret API client to the public npmjs.com repository!
+There is a minimal danger that you accidentally published your top-secret API client to the public npmjs.com repository!
 Please choose between one of the two options to prevent this:

 1. Set the `npmRepository` option.
 This will define a `publishConfig.registry` entry in the `package.json`.